bandicootisland/NeverNull/README.md

 And I am not sure if compiler and source code 'squiggles' help.
 Yes, yes, the value could be null - thats the problem!
 It could be null.
 It will be null.
 If you work in the real world, with real applications, you know every value everywhere, at some point now or in the future, will be a null.
 If you deserialise from a source, and only the most basic of applications do not, then you have a data source you cannot control, and it will have nulls in it one day.

 This is not a rant about writing defensive code.
 I have no problem doing that - in fact NeverNull itself is a library of defense.
 This is about the status of Software Engineering in general.
-No field of endevour with the word engineering can just throw up its metaphorical hands and refuse to work, just because of a special value.
+No field of endevour with the word engineering in its title can just throw up its metaphorical hands and refuse to work, just because of a special value.
 It is a ridiculous proposition, one that cannot stand.
 As an industry we have to solve it.
 We cannot continue to blame someone for a decision decades ago.
 That is a cop out.

 It is now a Trillion dollar cost, and is fixable by us, if not now, then at the very least from now on.

 Will NeverNull solve it?
 I am not sure I would be so bold as to say completely - but I have been using the ideas for years, and found it more than useful.
 It was the Crowd Strike massive fail that prompted me to document NeverNull.
 Yet again, a null reference point exception, which took down huge swathes of systems.
-Even after decades of trying the IT industry still cant solve the issue.
+Even after decades of trying the IT industry still seems unable to solve the issue.

 So - every little bit helps.
 Have a read, and if there is food for thought here, or any ideas you can use to rid us of the scourge of nulls, then have at it.